protesilaos/iosevka-comfy/README.md

   default Iosevka at small point sizes).
 It otherwise exhibits the same rounded/earless patterns.

+[ Also read the section "Deviations from the regular style". ]

 The target of small point sizes also informs the decision to use squared punctuation marks and a dotted `%` sign (the percent looks like `./.` instead of `o/o`).
 They look more crisp.